Skip to main content

 Breed Restrictions at Rental Units or in Cities

 Cities and counties may have ordinances about specific dog breeds.
-These are essential to know because some cities allow employees to pick up and euthanize these dog breeds if they seem to be lost, homeless, or a danger to the community.
+These are essential to know because some cities allow employees to pick up and euthanize these dog breeds if they seem lost, homeless, or a danger to the community.
 Knowing your city's laws could save your dog's life.

 Where to learn more: Research the rental policy before you move in or see which states have breed-specific laws.

 Can I take legal action?
-No, unless the landlord is refusing to allow a service dog.
-This is protected under the Americans with Disabilities Act.
+No, unless the landlord is refusing to allow protected dogs, such as:

 Hybrid Wolf-Dogs Laws

-States vary on wolf-dogs and private ownership.
+States vary on wolf dogs and private ownership.
 You may need a permit, outdoor enclosures, rabies vaccinations, and to follow strict laws if you want to own a wolf hybrid.

 Where to learn more: Read the wolf-hybrid laws for your state.